richfisher/jruby_activiti/README.md

 ```

 ## Warning
-Do not create Activiti Engine in a Rails application.
+Do not create Activiti Engine in a Rails application repeatedly.
 Otherwise you will get exception `log writing failed.
 Bad file descriptor - Bad file descriptor`

 ## Contributing